Oichkatzelesfrettschen/Avrix/README.md

 meson compile -C build
 ```

+When building tests natively Meson searches for AVR headers in common
+locations.
+Specify a custom directory with the `-Davr_inc_dir=/path` option
+if your toolchain installs `avr/io.h` elsewhere.

 The resulting static library `libavrix.a` can be found in the build
 directory.
 Documentation is generated with: